Cheng-I-Lin/league-of-legends-analysis/README.md

   frameborder="0"
 ></iframe>

-Based on the hypothesis test, which performed 500 iterations of permutation tests on the dataset, the resulting p-value is **0.0**, thus we **reject** the null hypothesis as the p-value is lower than the significance level of **0.05**.
+Based on the permutation test, which performed 500 iterations of permutations on the dataset, the resulting p-value is **0.0**, thus we **reject** the null hypothesis as the p-value is lower than the significance level of **0.05**.
 Since there's a statistically significant result, this suggests that the distribution between KDA ratios for teams that secured the first dragon kill and teams that did not is different.
 Consequently, it demontrates that first dragon kills may have a significant positive impact on the teams' performances in terms of an increased KDA ratio.
 Therefore, a viable strategy team could incorporate into their game plan is to secure the dragon kills first in order to potentially increase the chances of winning.

 ## Framing a Prediction Problem
 From the hypothesis testing, it's statistically significant to conclude that securing the first dragon kill can lead to a better team performance.
+This increase in team production is crucial in deciding the outcome of the match.
 Therefore, we can try to predict the following problem:
->**Would a team win or lose a game given whether they obtained the first dragon kill or not along with some other important team and match statistics?**
+> **Would a team win or lose a game given whether they obtained the first dragon kill or not along with some other important team and match statistics?**

-Since this is a **classification problem** as the model is trying to classify winning and losing matches,

-Since the `result` column is already in the binary format of zeros and ones, there's no need to one-hot encode the column.

-Below is the head of the dataframe with all the information necessary for the training, analysis, and testing phases of the predictive model:
+Since this is a **binary classification problem** as the model is trying to classify winning and losing matches, the response variable (the variable that the model will try to predict) will be `result`.
+With the `result` column already in the binary format of zeros and ones, there's no need to one-hot encode the values.
+Below is the head of the dataframe with all the information necessary for the training, analysis, and testing phases of the predictive model, which is just the same dataset as the one shown in the **Data Cleaning** section of the report excluding some irrelevant categorical variables:

 |    |   result |   kills |   deaths |   assists |   kda | firstdragon   |     dpm |   damagetakenperminute | damagemitigatedperminute   |   totalgold |
 |---:|---------:|--------:|---------:|----------:|------:|--------------:|--------:|-----------------------:|---------------------------:|------------:|